Cave Noire: Gameplay

 The dungeon itself is shown from a top-down perspective and features the hero, walls, floor tiles, monsters, and items to collect.
 Movement is turn-based and each turn is divided into four phases (player movement, player attack, monster attack, and finally monster movement).
 Attacks are only possible when the two participants stand in adjacent tiles; the computer simply calculates the result from the participants' statistics (attack, defence, luck, and a random component) which then lowers the health points of the attacked hero/monster.
-Of course, reaching a health of zero means defeat.
+Reaching a health of zero means defeat.
 The mentioned statistics can be improved by finding and using certain items like weapons or armour.
 Potions, spells, and rings have additional effects when used/equipped, e.g. health refreshments, poison, dealing increased damage, or invisibility.

 The environment also plays a part in the quest.
 The walls and tiles may have special effects when touched, as with pits (the player/monster falls to the next level of the dungeon and takes damage), breakable walls, lava, or teleporters.
-Some rooms may be covered in fog which obscures the floor tiles until the hero walks onto them (monsters are still visible).
+Some rooms may be covered in fog which obscures the floor tiles until the hero walks onto them (monsters eyes are still visible).
 There is a specific kind of monster which clears the whole room when killed – but at the same time, another one has the exact opposite effect.

+Reception

+Japanese reception

+In Japan, reviewers in the game magazine Famicom Tsūshin said Cave Noire's various small quests give it a good pick up and play quality.
+Other reviewers complimented how easy it was to play and its unique take on the role-playing game genre.

+The Family Computer Magazines Game Report gave the game a rating based on reader voting of 18.9 (out of 30) with the following details: